mlaveaux/merc/crates/vpg/README.md

 # Overview

 This crate provides functionality for working with variability parity games.
-This includes I/O for parity games in the [PGSolver](https://github.com/tcsprojects/pgsolver) `.pg` format.
+This includes reading and writing for parity games in the [PGSolver](https://github.com/tcsprojects/pgsolver) `.pg` format.
 For variability parity games this format is extended with feature configurations encoded as BDDs on the edges, with a corresponding `.vpg` format.
 These games